-The 2010 Regional Water Supply Plan (RWSP) is an assessment of projected water demands and potential sources of water to meet these demands in the Southwest Florida Water Management District (District) for the period from 2010 through 2030.
-The RWSP consists of an executive summary and four geographically based volumes that correspond to the District’s four designated water supply planning regions (Northern, Tampa Bay, Heartland and Southern).
+The 2015 Regional Water Supply Plan (RWSP) is an assessment of projected water demands and potential sources of water to meet these demands in the Southwest Florida Water Management District (District) for the period from 2015 through 2035.
+The RWSP consists of an executive summary and four geographically-based volumes that correspond to the District’s four designated water supply planning regions (Northern, Tampa Bay, Heartland and Southern).

-The RWSP provides a framework for future water management decisions in the District and shows that water supply demands for all use sectors, including restoration of natural systems for all planning regions, will increase nearly 431 million gallons per day (mgd) by 2030.
-The RWSP demonstrates how these demands can be met through a combination of alternative water sources, fresh groundwater and water conservation measures.
+The RWSP provides a framework for future water management decisions in the District and demonstrates how water demands can be met through a combination of alternative water sources, fresh groundwater and water conservation measures.

 The District’s first RWSP was published in 2001 and is updated every five years.
-The District updates the RWSP with significant public comment to ensure all stakeholders opportunity for input.
+The District updates the RWSP with significant public comment to ensure all stakeholders with the opportunity for input.

-For the 2010 RWSP, the District held a series of public meetings and workshops, and presented status updates to a wide variety of user groups.
-The District also developed this webpage to provide public drafts of the executive summary and each Planning Region volume, advertise all public meetings, and solicit comments from all interested parties including the public.
-Through this process, we received substantial comments from a variety of stakeholders, many of which helped shape the final draft of the RWSP.
+For the 2015 RWSP, the District held public workshops, with live webcasting, to provide status updates, answer questions and solicit public comment.
+The District also developed this webpage to provide public drafts of the documents, advertise public workshops, and solicit comments from all interested stakeholders including the public.
+This process helped shape the final RWSP.